10 Best Cheap Used Cars to Buy

 2. Hyundai Elantra

 The pre-2000 Hyundai vehicles were not reliable, but Hyundai has come a long way since then.
-A 2010 and newer Hyundai is almost as reliable as Honda or Toyota but costs a lot less.
+A 2010 and newer Hyundai is almost as reliable as Honda or Toyota but costs much less.
 2010 and newer Hyundai Elantras are known to last over 150,000 with minimal maintenance.
 We often see Hyundai vehicles still running with over 200,000 miles.

 Let’s take a look at typical prices for a used Hyundai Elantra.